gimphammer/fastfind/README.md

 | workbench.action.terminal.toggleTerminal |
 | (more to be added.....)                  |

-the specific shotcuts depend on the platform you used or the configuration set by you
+the specific shortcuts depend on the platform you used or the configuration set by you

 ### 5.2 VS-Code Setting(User)